Jiayi Geng

 jiayig@princeton.edu

-I am an incoming Computer Science PhD student at the Language Technologies Institute at Carnegie Mellon University, advised by Prof. Graham Neubig.
+I am a first year PhD student at the Language Technologies Institute at Carnegie Mellon University, advised by Prof. Graham Neubig.

 Before CMU, I received my Master’s degree at Princeton University, advised by Prof. Danqi Chen and Prof. Thomas L. Griffiths, and my Bachelor’s degree at McGill University, advised by Prof. Xue (Steve) Liu, and Prof. Eric D. Kolaczyk.